jQuery Datatables with AJAX in PHP

 4. datatable-ajax.php: The server-side script to prepare paginated data and send a response in JSON format.

-5. javascript.js: The javascript file which will send AJAX request to server-side script and render the table on client side.
+5. javascript.js: The JavaScript file, which will send an AJAX request to the server-side script and render the table on the client side.

-6. style.css: The CSS stylesheet for HTML page.
+6. style.css: The CSS stylesheet for the HTML page.

 Add jQuery DataTables with Server-Side Processing in PHP

-jQuery DataTables provides easy to implement features to sort, filter and paginate large number of database records.
-Following are the features that compel the usage jQuery DataTables:
+jQuery DataTables provides easy-to-implement features to sort, filter and paginate a large number of database records.
+The following are the features that compel the usage of jQuery DataTables:

-1. Sorting: Provides sorting feature easy to implement on client side.
+1. Sorting: Provides a sorting feature easy to implement on the client side.

-2. Search: Provides the searching functionality to search for specific data in database table.
+2. Search: Provides the searching functionality to search for specific data in a database table.

-3. Pagination: One other cool feature to paginate large number of records in chunks and display them as HTML table in easy way.
+3. Pagination: One other cool feature is to paginate a large number of records in chunks and display them as an HTML table in an easy way.

-4. AJAX: It is possible load table rows via AJAX with server-side processing.
+4. AJAX: It is possible to load table rows via AJAX with server-side processing.

 5. Responsiveness: Supports responsive datatables and adapts table layout automatically for different screen sizes.

-In this post we are going to integrate responsive jQuery DataTables with server-side processing using AJAX requests.
-We will use an employees table in database and display employees in tabular format using server-side processing.
-Steps to add AJAX datatable in PHP are:
+In this post, we are going to integrate responsive jQuery DataTables with server-side processing using AJAX requests.
+We will use an employee's table in the database and display employees in tabular format using server-side processing.
+Steps to add an AJAX datatable in PHP are:

 Step 1: Add Employees Table to Database

-We need some records in database in order to display them as paginated record set.
-Run the following query to import dummy employee data for datatable.
+We need some records in the database to display them as a paginated record set.
+Run the following query to import dummy employee data for the datatable.

 employees.sql